-Using standard AMQP, the only way to guarantee that a message isn't lost is by using transactions -- make the channel transactional, publish the message, commit.
+Using standard AMQP 0-9-1, the only way to guarantee that a message isn't lost is by using transactions -- make the channel transactional, publish the message, commit.
 In this case, transactions are unnecessarily heavyweight and decrease throughput by a factor of 250.
 To remedy this, a confirmation mechanism was introduced.
+It mimics the consumer acknowledgements mechanism already present in the protocol.

 To enable confirms, a client sends the confirm.select method.
 Depending on whether no-wait was set or not, the broker may respond with a confirm.select-ok.
 Once the confirm.select method is used on a channel, it is said to be in confirm mode.
 A transactional channel cannot be put into confirm mode and once a channel is in confirm mode, it cannot be made transactional.